lesego94/lesego94.github.io/_posts/2022-04-16-Genetic_Algo.md

 ### Penalty Function method

-Using the penalty funciton method, the problem is simplifed by transforming it into an unconstrained optimizatin problem.
-To do this, we create a new function that penalizes all points in the function domanin that do no satisfy the constraints.
+Using the penalty function method, the problem is simplified by transforming it into an unconstrained optimisation problem.
+To do this, we create a new function that penalizes all points in the function domain that do no satisfy the constraints.

 The **inequality constraints** can be written in the following manner: